appwrite/playground-for-web/README.md

 The **public/index.html** file in this repository contains **all** the playground examples and source code.

-You can learn how to to integrate your Appwrite Web SDK in your project and see how different features of the SDK can be used.
+You can learn how to integrate your Appwrite Web SDK into your project and see how different features of the SDK can be used.

-This playground doesn't include any Appwrite best practices but rather intended to show the most simple examples and use cases of using the Appwrite API.
+This playground doesn't include any Appwrite best practices but rather intends to show the most simple examples and use cases of using the Appwrite API.

 ### Installation